 Navigating life post-transition, managing mental health, and dealing with discrimination is exhausting.
 Adding police, services, or disclosure can feel actively unsafe.
 Sometimes survival means getting through the day, not opening another door.

-If any of these resonate with you, know that they’re common responses to impossible situations.
+If anything here is resonating with you, I want to hold that with care.
 The fact that you’re here, reading this, means some part of you recognises that what happened or what is happening isn’t okay and that you deserve support.
 That recognition takes courage.

 What happened to you matters.
 It doesn’t matter if it was “violent enough,” if the perpetrator was female, if it happened years ago, if you stayed in contact with the person afterwards, if you didn’t fight back, if you froze, if you were manipulated into compliance.
 It still matters.